 - Super Lawyers: Mr. Johnson is recognized as a Super Lawyer in Business and Securities Litigation.
 Thomson Reuters awards this recognition to the top 5% of attorneys who have obtained a high-level of professional achievement and are highly regarded by their peers.

-- San Diego Magazine Top Lawyers: In its March 2019 edition, San Diego Magazine recognized Mr. Johnson as one of the Top Lawyers in San Diego.
+- San Diego Magazine Top Lawyers: In its March 2020 edition, San Diego Magazine recognized Mr. Johnson as one of the Top Lawyers in San Diego.
 Each year, San Diego Magazine compiles a list, based on peer reviews, of local lawyers who have reached the highest levels of ethical standards and professional excellence.
-This year, the magazine listed only seven lawyers in Complex Litigation in San Diego and Mr. Johnson was on the list once again.
-This year is the sixth consecutive year that San Diego Magazine has recognized Mr. Johnson for his achievements.
+This year, the magazine listed only five lawyers in Complex Litigation in San Diego and Mr. Johnson was on the list once again.
+This year is the seventh consecutive year that San Diego Magazine has recognized Mr. Johnson for his achievements.

 Education: Mr. Johnson received his Juris Doctor degree from Washington University School of Law in 1994, where he was in the top 10% of his class while in attendance.
 In his first year of law school, Mr. Johnson received the American Jurisprudence Award in Contracts.
 At both Washington University School of Law and the University of San Diego School of Law (where Mr. Johnson was a visiting student in his third year), Mr. Johnson won first place awards in each school’s Moot Court Competition.
 He received his Bachelor of Science degree in Business Administration with an emphasis in Finance from San Diego State University in 1990, where he graduated second in his class major, with honors and summa cum laude.